uwnrg/minotaur-cpp/README.md

 Please checkout the *Projects* tab for information about roadmap and current progress.

 # Setting up Minotaur on Windows
-These will describe the exact steps for setting up an environment on a clean installation of Windows 10.
+These will describe the steps for setting up an environment on Windows.
+This has been tested on a clean installation of Windows 10.

 1. Download and install Git `https://git-scm.com/download/win`
 2. Download and install Python 3.6 `https://www.python.org/downloads`